John Adams reconciliation of natural right with popular consent is the task of constitutional politics.

 To be sure, Adams signed the Sedition act.
 But Jefferson and Madison were not so pure, particularly in Jefferson’s case.
 If one looks at Jefferson’s Second Inaugural address, or his approval of People v.
 Croswell, one sees that he was happy to support sedition prosecutions at the state level.
 President Jefferson, sounding like Justice Chase, even suggested that “a few prosecutions of the most prominent offenders would have a wholesome effect in restoring the integrity of the presses.”

-Madison was better in this regard, but even he was willing to let mobs assault Federalist editors, and destroy their printing presses, during his Presidency.
+Madison was better in this regard, but even he was willing to let mobs assault Federalist editors (link no longer available), and destroy their printing presses, during his Presidency.

 The point here is that every statesman of that era had to deal with the reality that the people did not always support natural right, and/or had a different understanding of it, and each made a strong effort to move the ball down the field over time.
 If, as Sandefur writes, “No ‘compromise’ is appropriate when it comes to individual rights,” every one of the founders failed: Massachusetts still had a form of establishment when Adams died, and Virginia still had slavery.
 Adams was still paying a mandatory tax to the church of his choice and Jefferson still owned a couple hundred human beings.